-As set out in the PSCR, the identified need for this project is to manage the risk of failure of line conductors on seven transmission lines efficiently.
+The identified need is to manage the risk of failure of line conductors on seven transmission lines efficiently.

-We have assessed the condition and required timing for the replacement of line conductors as part of our ongoing asset management processes.
-There is an increasing likelihood that several of these line conductors will fail in coming years given their current condition.
-Failure could result in unplanned customer outages and the risk of fire start.
+We have assessed the condition, and timing for the ultimate replacement of line conductors as part of our ongoing asset management processes.
+There is an increased likelihood that a number of these line conductors will fail in coming years given their current condition.
+Failure could result in unplanned customer outages, fire start.